albersg/glassdoor-analysis/README.md

 ## Usage

-1. **Run the Glassdoor scraper**: The (`scraper.py`) will scrape Glassdoor job listings and save the data in a structured format.
+1. **Run the Glassdoor scraper**: Use the Python script `scraper.py` to scrape Glassdoor job listings and save the data in a structured format.

-2. **Perform data cleaning**: Open the (`data_cleaning.ipynb`) notebook using Jupyter Notebook or any compatible environment.
+2. **Perform data cleaning**: Open the Jupyter Notebook `data_cleaning.ipynb` using Jupyter Notebook or any compatible environment.
 Follow the code within the notebook to clean and preprocess the scraped data.

-3. **Conduct exploratory data analysis**: Open the (`data_analysis.ipynb`) notebook using Jupyter Notebook or any compatible environment.
+3. **Conduct exploratory data analysis**: Open the Jupyter Notebook `data_analysis.ipynb` using Jupyter Notebook or any compatible environment.
 Follow the code notebook to explore and visualize the cleaned data.

-4. **Build and evaluate the predictive model**: Open the (`model_building.ipynb`) notebook using Jupyter Notebook or any compatible environment.
+4. **Build and evaluate the predictive model**: Open the Jupyter Notebook `model_building.ipynb` using Jupyter Notebook or any compatible environment.
 Follow the code to train, tune, and evaluate the predictive model using the cleaned data.

-5. **Deploy the model as a Flask API**: the (`app.py`) file will start the Flask API, and you can access it through http://localhost:5000 or the specified host and port.
+5. **Deploy the model as a Flask API**: Run the Flask application using the file `app.py`.
+The API will be accessible through http://localhost:5000 or the specified host and port.

 ## License
 This project is licensed under the MIT License.